Alex Epstein (American writer): Center for Industrial Progress

-In 2016, Epstein testified before the Senate Environment and Public Works Committee at the invitation of the committee's chairman, James Inhofe (R-Okla.), who has called climate change a "hoax."
-Epstein suggested that rising carbon dioxide levels "benefit plants and Americans."
+In 2016, Epstein testified before the Senate Environment and Public Works Committee at the invitation of the committee's chairman, James Inhofe (R-Okla.), who has called climate change a "hoax".
+Epstein suggested that rising carbon dioxide levels "benefit plants and Americans".
 When questioned by committee member Barbara Boxer (D-Calif.) as to why Epstein, whose academic training is in philosophy, was even there, Epstein responded, "to teach you how to think clearly."
-Boxer replied "... you are a philosopher, not a scientist, and I don’t appreciate getting lectured by a philosopher about science."
+Boxer replied, "[Y]ou are a philosopher, not a scientist, and I don’t appreciate getting lectured by a philosopher about science".

-Epstein opposed shutdowns in the early months of the COVID-19 pandemic in 2020, and compared the virus to the seasonal flu.
+Epstein opposed shutdowns in the early months of the COVID-19 pandemic in 2020 and compared the virus to the seasonal flu.
 Asked by The Guardian at the time about coal interests being among CIP's clients, Epstein said he advised them about messaging but that they did not influence his statements.

 Epstein has contributed opinion pieces to several media outlets on climate and energy issues, including USA Today, The Wall Street Journal, The Washington Times, The Orange County Register, Fox News, and Forbes magazine.

+In October 2023, Epstein spoke at the African Energy Week, an annual event organized by the African Energy Chamber.
+The event was protested by members of environmentalist group Extinction Rebellion.
+Following Epstein's speech, Professor Francois Engelbrecht stated that giving Epstein a prominent position at the African Energy Week was an insult to African countries, considering that the continent is disproportionately affected by climate change.
+He said that Epstein's discourse "only stands to benefit some African elites in the fossil fuels business, but at the cost of millions of people vulnerable to climate change."

 Views

 Epstein, who has argued that fossil fuels are good for developing countries, wrote in 1999 in the Duke Review, a conservative college newspaper, that African countries are inferior to the West.
 The 1999 article was found by Documented, an investigative group, and reported by the Washington Post in April 2022.
-In a video response, Epstein denied racial biases but said, "Western culture is overall superior and certainly in terms of government historically, because it’s really the birth of modern freedom," and called for the Washington Post writer, Maxine Joselow, to be fired.
+In a video response, Epstein denied racial biases but said, "Western culture is overall superior and certainly in terms of government historically, because it's really the birth of modern freedom."